Sport in Saint Lucia: Golf

 There are three golf courses in St Lucia.
 The Sandals St Lucia golf course is equipped with 18 holes and is on the southern part of the island.
 The St Lucia Golf & Country club has 18 holes and Jalousie Hilton Resort & Spa has nine holes.

 Tennis

 Tennis is growing in popularity in St Lucia.
 The St Lucian hotel of the island offers two coobuip Junior Tournament takes place.
 St Lucia is also an annual competitor in the Davis Cup, an international tennis competition, with former Sportsman of the Year Vernon Lewis and Kane Easter having been two of the island's consistent players over the years.
-The Government of St Lucia is planning on constructing a Tennis Centre.
+In April 2011, the St Lucian government opened tennis center, with the aim of helping development future tennis athletes.
+The nation is also home to Tigers Inflow Tennis Academy.